cliff-swan/doctors-misconduct-ireland/README.md

 Where there is no clear information on this and they have atypical names, as is the case for three individuals, then "Other non-Irish" is used.

+From this I find that over 80% of the cases listed involve a non-Irish doctor.
+When migrant doctors themselves represent 40% of the doctors in Ireland.

+In 2011, the figure reported was 60% of cases involving a foreign doctor: https://www.irishexaminer.com/news/arid-20141083.html

 The source for the information is here: https://www.medicalcouncil.ie/public-information/inquiry-notifications/fitness-to-practise-notifications/fitness-to-practise-inquiry-notifications-.html

+Addendum 14/02/2024:
+Owing to the popularity of this information on X it has been brought to my attention that the situation in the UK is not much better.
+By analysing Medical Practitioners Tribunal Service cases, Dr. Andrew Joyce has found that foreign doctors account for at least 80% of the cases brought before the tribunal.
+Here is a quote:

+"Ignored by the mainstream media, I took it upon myself to conduct an analysis of the MPTS’s list of tribunal decisions — an analysis which revealed that non-British doctors (25% of the total) are responsible for at least 80% of tribunal cases, the vast majority of them bearing Muslim, South Asian, or African names (interestingly, Jewish physicians are also over-represented relative to their share of the UK population)."

+Interestingly, this doesnt differ much from an article in the Telegraph from 2012 which found foreign doctors were 3/4 of malpractice cases involved a foreign trained doctor: https://www.telegraph.co.uk/news/health/news/9771022/Revealed-3-in-4-of-Britains-danger-doctors-are-trained-abroad.html